opencog/matrix/README.md

 "similar".
 That collection of vertexes/edges can be thought of as forming a vector.
 Such a vector is sparse, in that it is built out of only some small fragment of the total graph.
-If the graph is big enough, there might be thousands (or millions) of such vectors, and then one is typically interested in doing conventional vector, matrix, tensor analysis on that collection of (sparse) vectors.
-This repo contains a library/toolset for performing this kind of analysis: correlation, covariance, mutual information, similarity measures of various kinds, and more.
+If the graph is big enough, there might be thousands (or millions) of such vectors.
+One is then typically interested in doing conventional vector, matrix, tensor analysis on that collection of (sparse) vectors.
+This repo contains a library/toolset for performing this kind of analysis: correlation, covariance, mutual information, overlap, Hamming distance, similarity measures of various kinds, and more.

+In essence, large graphs have many similar sub-patterns and structures inside of them.
+This is a toolkit for discovering and working with such similar subgraphs.

 ### Sparse and Dense Vectors
 These are *not DL/NN vectors*.
 The vectors and weight matrices that